hmrc/business-registration/README.md

 Part of the SCRS (Streamlined Company Registration Service) suite which is a joint service between HMRC and Companies House allowing a user to Incorporate a Limited Company, register for Corporation Tax and optionally register for PAYE

-It can be started via Service Manager with the command sm --start SCRS_ALL -r
+It can be started via Service Manager with the command sm2 --start SCRS_ALL

 Alternatively to start individually use the run.sh command which will start the service on port 9660